kollerma/git-submodule-tools/README.md

   .gitmodules files lie.
 Otherwise the scripts might incorrectly assume that there are not submodules.
 * Scripts are slow.
-* Scripts are currently broken on OS X, this because `xargs` there does not allow for an -r argument.
+* Scripts of master branch do not work on OS X, this because `xargs` there does not allow for an -r argument (use `no xargs`-branch).
 * When invoking `git rcommit` without giving the message, the shell somehow breaks afterwards and has to be restarted.
 * The scripts were tested for git version 1.7.3.4 but not for any other